 A highlight of our year is the week we spend in Maine, at my family’s island farmhouse overlooking Penobscot Bay.
 That ever-changing, glorious view of meadow and ocean and big sky; organic garden brimming with vegetables, herbs and flowers; moss-covered trails through the woods—the most magical place.
-And it’s where Philip asked me to marry him, four years ago this month.

 This year, as always, we did a lot of cooking and extravagant eating.
 Peas, beans, potatoes, squash blossoms, cabbage, beets, baby kale, lettuce, cauliflower, carrots, onions, celery, and herbs from the garden; raspberries from the orchard.
 The cauliflower we grew this year was vivid purple.
 The peas and raspberries were in such high season we could barely keep up with picking them.